Laurence Olivier: 1938–1944: Hollywood and war years

 In 1938 Olivier joined Richardson to film the spy thriller Q Planes, released the following year.
 Frank Nugent, the critic for The New York Times, thought Olivier was "not quite so good" as Richardson, but was "quite acceptable".
 In late 1938, lured by a salary of $50,000, the actor travelled to Hollywood to take the part of Heathcliff in the 1939 film Wuthering Heights, alongside Merle Oberon and David Niven.
 In less than a month Leigh had joined him, explaining that her trip was "partially because Larry's there and partially because I intend to get the part of Scarlett O'Hara"—the role in Gone with the Wind in which she was eventually cast.
 Olivier did not enjoy making Wuthering Heights, and his approach to film acting, combined with a dislike for Oberon, led to tensions on set.
 The director, William Wyler, was a hard taskmaster, and Olivier learned to remove what Billington described as "the carapace of theatricality" to which he was prone, replacing it with "a palpable reality".
-The resulting film was a commercial and critical success that earned him a nomination for the Academy Award for Best Actor and created his screen reputation.
+The resulting film was a commercial and critical success that earned him his first Academy Award nomination and created his screen reputation.
 (Note: Robert Donat won the award that year for his performance in Goodbye, Mr. Chips.)
 Caroline Lejeune, writing for The Observer, considered that "Olivier's dark, moody face, abrupt style, and a certain fine arrogance towards the world in his playing are just right" in the role, while the reviewer for The Times wrote that Olivier "is a good embodiment of Heathcliff ... impressive enough on a more human plane, speaking his lines with real distinction, and always both romantic and alive."